 I could switch off my turn signal and continue on to the traffic lights.
 I choose to turn.
 I tap gently and quickly on the rear break before downshifting into third.
 I slow from 50 km/hr (the speed limit in town) to about 30 km/hr, and press on the left handle bar.
 I roll on the throttle the teeniest bit to be one hundred per cent certain I’ll be in the next block before that first car is anywhere near me.
-And that’s when I don’t do what every motorcycle trainer in the world yells at every brand new rider: “Look where you want to go!
+And that’s when I fail to do what every motorcycle trainer in the world yells at every brand new rider: “Look where you want to go!
 Don’t look where you are going!
 LOOK WHERE YOU WANT TO GO.”

 I fail to look down Union Street North.
 Instead, I look at the curb.
 Within a heartbeat, I’m trying frantically to turn my bike back into the street.
 I might recover if I immediately focus on where I want to go.
 I don’t.
 It’s like I’m frozen, and my ride has a mind of her own.
 I could make an emergency stop.
 All I need to to is turn the front wheel to the right to straighten it, disengage the clutch and apply the brakes.
 I do none of these things.
 I don’t pull the clutch lever in.
 I don’t reach for the front break lever and squeeze it.
 I don’t press the back brake pedal with my right foot.
 Instead, insanely, I roll on the throttle a little more.